ReportedUser/Robot_Control_with_depth_camera/README.md

   ...
 ```

-If you don't know your joint limits, you can figure them out once the program is running.
+If you don't know your joint limits yet, you can figure them out once the program is running.

 ## Setting it up